Skip to content

 The stories were also deeply isolating.

 The shame and self-doubt I felt kept me from letting others in.
 Other founders, good friends, my co-founders, even my romantic partner.
 When I was wrapped in my negative thoughts, I pushed everyone away.
 In doing so, I separated myself from the very support I needed most.
+This is how founder loneliness compounds: not because no one is there, but because the shame makes it impossible to reach out.

 Every leader reaches a point in their journey where the realization comes: ‘What got me here is not going to get me where I need to go.’